celestiaorg/CIPs/cips/cip-start-times.md

 The following modifications are proposed:

-- Validators select a vote time that is their `cs.StartTime` as opposed to their current time when they vote for a block.
+- Validators select a vote time that is their `cs.StartTime` as opposed to their current time when they vote for a block. `cs.StartTime` is the time that a validator would propose a block if they were the proposer and the time with which `TimeoutPropose` starts.
   - In the case, that `cs.StartTime` is after the locked or proposal block time, the validator will pick a time that is 1 millisecond later to satisfy the property of increasing block times.
   - In the case of the first block, the start time will be the current time.
 - Upon receiving 2f + 1 PRECOMMIT votes, each validator calculates the **local** stake-weighted median start time from those votes.
 It sets the new start time of the next height to be the aforementioned calculated time plus the `TargetInterval`.